Fictionalized portrayals of George W. Bush: Dead Ringers

 On the BBC British comedy impression show Dead Ringers, Bush was a recurring target for satire, being portrayed by Jon Culshaw.
-The parodies of Bush put emphasis and exaggeration on the concept of Bushisms, general ignorance, and lampooned malapropisms, such as "My fellow Abbytitmuses, this is your Sterident speaking..." and "I want Osama Bin Laden capturised alive or dead or both!".
+The parodies of Bush put emphasis and exaggeration on the concept of Bushisms, general ignorance, and lampooned malapropisms, such as "My fellow Abbytitmuses, this is your Sterident speaking..." and "I want Osama Bin Laden captured alive or dead or both!".

 MADtv

 For several seasons, Bush was portrayed by Frank Caliendo on MADtv.
 Usually, he's portrayed as a simple-minded fool.
 Since Caliendo left the show in 2006, Bush was played by James Adomian in voiceover parts.
 Bush was also played by Christian Duguay during the show's sixth season.
 During Will Sasso's five-year tenure with the show, he also played George W. Bush.

 Saturday Night Live

 During the 2000 campaign and first year of his presidency, Bush was portrayed on Saturday Night Live by Will Ferrell, who emphasized the innocent, childlike aspect of the character (in one skit Jeb Bush (played by Val Kilmer) gives George a toy to play with so he can talk with Al Gore).
-Ferrell played Bush from 1999 to 2002, until he departed from the show.
+Ferrell played Bush from 1999 to 2002 until he departed from the show.
 Cast member Chris Parnell took over the portrayal of Bush when Ferrell left.
 Since Parnell's impression was not as popular as Ferrell's, cast member Darrell Hammond was selected to replace him as Bush in late 2003.
 Hammond made only two appearances as Bush and was replaced by cast member Will Forte in 2004.
 Forte chose to portray Bush as less innocent and more nervous.
-Although Forte's portrayal was far more popular than either Parnell's or Hammond's, it was never as well-received as Ferrell's.
-Newer cast member Jason Sudeikis took over the role from Forte in 2006 for unexplained reasons.
+Although Forte's portrayal was far more popular than Parnell's or Hammond's, it was never as well-received as Ferrell's.
+A newer cast member Jason Sudeikis took over the role from Forte in 2006 for unexplained reasons.
 Will Ferrell reprised the role when he hosted.